 5. Come to Jesus as he baptises in the Spirit

 7. Obey and give yourself to God completely

 8. Pray a prayer like the one below:

-Read through this prayer and then read it sincerely b4 Jesus and believe for it if you want: (change wording according to your needs, group and language.
-I could make it more 'hip hop' but then less people would understand it!)
+Read through this prayer and then read it sincerely before Jesus and believe for it if you want: (change wording according to your needs, group and language!)

 Lord Jesus, I’m thirsty for the awesome fullness of your Holy Spirit.
 I submit my body to you as a temple – and every part of my life and body to be used totally for you Lord God for great things for your Kingdom.
 I ask for special help with my tongue, as it’s the hardest thing to tame.
 Fill me, I pray, and let your Holy Spirit flow through my mouth and my life to glorify your name.
 Amen.